 Firm’s structure and supply chains

-This statement covers the activities of MHA Monahans.
+This statement covers the activities of MHA Monahans Group LLP.

-Our specialist team provides large corporates, owner managed businesses and individuals with a complete set of accountancy, advisory and Wealth Management services.
-The Firm has 13 Partners and around 200 staff in eight offices across the South West.
-MHA Monahans is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.
-The Firm in the United Kingdom currently operates in 8 different offices: Bath, Chippenham, Frome, Glastonbury, Melksham, Swindon, Taunton and Trowbridge.
+Our specialist team provides large corporates, owner managed businesses and individuals with a complete set of accountancy, advisory and wealth management services.
+The LLP has 13 Partners and around 200 staff in eight offices across the South West.
+MHA Monahans Group LLP is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.
+The LLP in the United Kingdom currently operates in 8 different offices: Bath, Chippenham, Frome, Glastonbury, Melksham, Swindon, Taunton and Trowbridge.
+The LLP doesn’t operate in high risk areas and we don’t consider any of our activities to be at high risk of slavery or human trafficking.

-The Firm doesn’t operate in high risk areas and we don’t consider any of our activities to be at high risk of slavery or human trafficking.
-Due diligence The Firm undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.
+The LLP undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.

-Documents proving the right to work in the UK are always checked by the Firm for all new employees when they start working for the Firm.
+Documents proving the right to work in the UK are always checked by the LLP for all new employees when they start working for the Firm.
 Temporary staff from agencies are always thoroughly checked prior to appointment.
 All employees are given an employment contract and are made aware of all internal policies and procedures, as well as their statutory entitlements and other benefits.

 We have policies covering equal employment and non-discrimination, as well as anti-slavery and human trafficking.
 We also adhere to the ethical standards of the ICAEW for Chartered Accountants.
-The firm is committed to ensuring that employees are able to provide anonymous feedback.
+The LLP is committed to ensuring that employees are able to provide anonymous feedback.
 We are also committed to our Corporate Social Responsibility.
 Training all new employees undergo comprehensive training including Modern Slavery, Equality and diversity and Health and Safety.
 This is alongside Health and Safety training.
 The induction process is completed within the first week of employment.